 You can also put your order tokens into this mix as well.
 I’ve decided to leave them in the original trays.

 This process frees up a lot of trays in the insert.
 You can now use those trays to sort out other components.
 I’ve separated the crystals into three trays: gold+black, white+green and red+blue.
 This way I can keep the box on a chair beside me and they are in easy reach during the play.

 What about the expansions?

-Action cards and unit cards are all conveniently marked, so that the ones from expansions can be differentiated.
-Same goes for terrain tiles.
+Action cards and unit cards are all conveniently marked so that the ones from expansions can be differentiated.
+The same goes for terrain tiles.